 My landlord is threatening to sue me.
 What can I do?

 Forfeiture is not the only remedy available to a commercial landlord; it is just a means of their recovering the property from a non-paying tenant.
 Your lease is a contract and failing to pay the rent will constitute a breach of contract.
 The landlord can therefore take legal action against you, which could include suing for their losses, or even making you insolvent if your business is run from a company.
-For rental arrears, they can also use the CRAR method of seizing your goods to the sum of the debt due.
-However, the Government has extended the existing additional measures to prevent landlords from issuing statutory demands until after 30 June 2021.
-CRAR can also now only be used where the rent is overdue, with the latest extensions meaning that the minimum number of days’ outstanding rent required for CRAR to be exercised will be 457 days’ rent between 25 March and 23 June, and 554 days’ rent between the 24 and 30 June.
+For rental arrears, they can also use the CRAR (Commercial Rent Arrears Recovery) method of seizing your goods to the sum of the debt due.
+However, the Government has extended the existing additional measures to prevent landlords from issuing statutory demands and winding up orders until after 25 March 2022.
+The latest extensions mean that the minimum number of days’ outstanding rent required for CRAR to be exercised will be 545 days’ rent from March 2020.
 This does not prevent the landlord from taking any of these measures should the rent still remain unpaid after the respective restrictions are released.
 These new measures also do not apply to arrears incurred before March 2020 or after you are permitted to reopen your business.